 Moment.
 Pick one moment during which you felt most alive this year.
 Describe it in vivid detail.

-In Ice Cream Travel Guide.
+In 2016, it was the moment that I felt in the flow in telling the story of Ice Cream Travel Guide.
 In 2015, it was the moments after my hat was “stolen” in Rio.
 In 2014, it was a moment in a writing workshop that I had achieved greatness.
 In 2013, it was talking to Yasar Usta in Istanbul.
 In 2012, it was using the ocean as a “big toilet” while floating outside Palawan.
 In 2011, it was my birthday moment.
 In 2010, it was the success in Journey to the End to the Night.

 This year was full of ups and downs than the typical year.
 But was it those moments?
 When I executed a plan on quitting my job?
 Or when I went to constant protests and showing up to events?
 Or was it when I interviewed and received an offer?
 Or when I had decided that I didn’t care what people thought anymore?
 Or was it smaller—when I stopped being afraid of being quiet and spoke up, sometimes too much in a confrontational way (because of this year)?